CPD – guidance for members

-The ISTC has introduced a CPD Framework to provide some guidance for its members on recording the continuing professional development (CPD) that we undertake as professional technical communicators.
+The ISTC CPD Framework provides guidance for Members and Fellows on recording the continuing professional development (CPD) that we undertake as professional technical communicators.
 We have also provided some sample CPD records for your guidance.

 What do you get out of it?

-For all ISTC members, a CPD record is a valuable resource – a summary of the learning you have done in a format that can be used when asked if you have experience in a particular area.
+For all ISTC members, a CPD record is a valuable resource, as it is a summary of the learning you have done in a format that can be used when asked if you have experience in a particular area.
 It can add weight to an entry on a CV that mentions you worked in a particular industry or have used a particular tool or technique.
 The information in your CPD record can also be useful during performance reviews or appraisals, helping to guide the discussion towards your professional development.

 What counts as valid CPD?